georgeflanagin/gpuview/README.md

 hosts where the program is to collect the data. `gpuview` can be used on localhost, but there are many ways to get GPU use statistics for the local computer.

+### Command line options

+`--test {hostname}` -- this option supersedes all others, and executes the core code to gather data exactly once, prints the result to `stdout`, and then terminates.

+`-o {filename}` -- redirects `stdout` to the named file.

+`--zap` -- remove old records from `gpuview.log` before writing the first new logfile record.

+`

 ### Running gpuview

 ```bash